- Solar advice hub

 Solar panel loans make it possible to save money on your energy bills and shrink your carbon footprint without paying a large upfront cost.

-In this article, weâll run through how solar panel loans usually work and how they differ from paying for solar upfront.Â
+In this article, weâll run through how solar panel loans usually work and how they differ from paying for solar upfront.

 What is a solar panel loan?

-Instead, youâll pay a monthly amount for a set number of years.
-This regular payment, the length of the loan, and the interest rate will all vary depending on your chosen provider.
+Instead, youâll pay a monthly amount for a set number of years â but how much you pay (and how long you pay it for) will vary depending on your chosen provider.

 Some companies also ask customers to pay a portion of the sum upfront, before monthly payments begin.